 If they are exposed to the air, they could suffer, so you may need to weigh them down with a sanitized rock, a glass weight, or small jar that fits down into the opening of your bigger jar.

 I washed my rocks in a solution of hydrogen peroxide and vinegar…the same non-toxic solution I use for my homemade bleach alternative.
 Rinse well before using.

-[NOTE: My rocks (sandstone/limestone from Lake Michigan) started to very slowly breakdown in the acid environment, so use granite or another non-porous rock.]
+[NOTE if you want to use rocks: My rocks (sandstone/limestone from Lake Michigan) started to very slowly breakdown in the acid environment, so now I use granite or another non-porous rock.]

 I used the Old-Fashioned Dill Pickle recipe above.
 We made whole baby dills with the short 3-5 inchers and spears with the full sized 8 inchers..